-Benefits of a Cloud Based DAM
+The Benefits of a Cloud-Based DAM System

 Why the Shift to Cloud Based DAMs?

 Cloud-based DAM technologies have many of the same advantages as other cloud computing solutions, including:

 - Low start-up costs: Cloud-based DAM solutions are typically easier, quicker, and cheaper to deploy.
 As a subscription-based operating expense, cloud-based DAM systems are more convenient for many businesses than an on-premises solution, which is a one-time capital expense.

 - Scalability: Instead of having to anticipate any future data growth, you can start off small and have your cloud-based DAM grow with you.

 - Accessibility: Cloud-based DAM solutions are accessible from anywhere with an Internet connection and a web browser.

 - Security: Public cloud services such as Amazon Web Services and Microsoft Azure treat security as a top priority, which means that you don't have to handle this critical concern yourself.